puzzle/ansible-training/content/labs/04.3/_index.en.md

 - Now, loop over the results and create a backup file called `<filename.cf>.bak` for each file `<filename.cf>` that was found.
 Use the command module.
 Remember, that the result is probably a list with multiple elements.

 ### Task 3 (Advanced)
 - Now we enhance our playbook `output.yml` to only create the backup if no backup file is present.
-If one single file with an ending `.bak` is present, don't do any backup.
 - Solve this task by searching for files ending with `.bak` and registering the result to a variable.
 Then do tasks only if certain conditions are met.

 {{% notice tip %}}